WillSturgeon/WillSturgeon.github.io/index.md

 Ferreira, A.M., Faccenda, M., **Sturgeon, W.**, Chang, S.J. and Schardong, L., 2019.
 Ubiquitous lower-mantle anisotropy beneath subduction zones.
 Nature Geoscience, 12(4), pp.301-306.

+# Education
+ul {
+  list-style-type: none; /* Remove default bullets */ }

+li::before {
+  content: '\1F393'; /* Unicode character for a mortar board symbol */
+  font-size: 1.2em; /* Adjust the size of the symbol */
+  margin-right: 8px; /* Adjust the space between the symbol and the text */ }

 # Fieldwork

-I took part in a four-week field campaign installing and retrieving 10 broadband seismometers in the Azores archipelago in response to the seismic swarm in March 2022?.
+I took part in a four-week field campaign installing and retrieving 10 broadband seismometers in the Azores archipelago in response to the seismic swarm in March 2022.
 I wrote a blog on the experience, which you can find <a href="https://blogs.egu.eu/divisions/sm/2023/01/09/azores-seismic-deployment-2022/" target="_blank">here.</a>

 # Teaching